 - Storage: Store your scleral lenses in a clean lens case filled with fresh disinfecting solution.
 Replace the solution daily and rinse the case with a sterile solution, allowing it to air dry.

 - Rinsing: Before inserting your lenses, rinse them with a sterile saline solution to remove any debris or residue.
 This helps ensure clear vision and prevents discomfort.

 - Avoiding Irritants: Steer clear of products that can damage or contaminate your lenses, such as oil-based cosmetics, aerosol sprays, and harsh chemicals.
 When applying makeup, choose oil-free and fragrance-free options.
 If you experience dry eyes, consult your eye care professional about scleral lenses for dry eyes to address this issue.

 - Replacement Schedule: Follow the recommended replacement schedule for your lenses.
 Over time, the material of the lenses may deteriorate, affecting their fit and performance.
 Regularly replacing your lenses helps maintain optimal vision and comfort.

 Regular Follow-up Appointments

 Regular follow-up appointments with your eye care professional are essential for monitoring the fit and condition of your scleral lenses.
-During these visits, your eye care professional will evaluate the fit of your lenses, assess your comfort level, and address any concerns you may have.
+During these visits, your eye care professional which is certified Michigan eye specialist will evaluate the fit of your lenses, assess your comfort level, and address any concerns you may have.
 They may make necessary adjustments to ensure the lenses are providing the best possible vision and comfort for your specific needs.